VirgileHenry/nerf/README.md

 }
 ```

 While we could implement manually the drawing, event handling of our counter, Nerf provides basic widgets that can be used.
-Our counter will therfore have two childs, a text widget to display the count, and a button to increment the count.
+Our counter will therefore have two childs, a text widget to display the count, and a button to increment the count.

 ```rust
 struct Counter {